Followers

 Raised on the Range

-Young Isaac grew up steeped in the frontier world of rough and tumble living and fighting.
-He early learned the use of arms and became accustomed to the rigors of western life.
-He received a fair education, worked on his father's plantation, occasionally surveyed the land, and at age eighteen became a deputy sheriff.
+Young Isaac grew up immersed in the rough and tumble world of frontier life and fighting.
+He quickly learned to use arms and became familiar with the hardships of Western life.
+He received a solid education, worked on his father's plantation, occasionally surveyed land, and became a deputy sheriff at age eighteen.

 Frontier cabin